 There are many behavioural reasons why cats may begin to urinate inappropriately.
 Frustration, stress, or anxiety can sometimes cause a cat to change their urinating habits.
 Any change in their routine, such as a new person in the household or moving house, can lead to changes in urination.
 They may also “mark” spots in the house with their urine as a means of marking their territory.
 Territorial “marking” may be considered part of normal behaviour and can be triggered by the presence or odour of another cat.
 However, some cats will also “mark” their environment in response to stress or anxiety.

 Cats may also change their urinating patterns if they have issues with their litter tray.
 They may not like the type of litter tray, the litter material or where the litter tray is located.
-Some suggestions to deal with behavioural causes of inappropriate urination are listed:
+Some suggestions to deal with behavioural causes of inappropriate urination are listed below:

 - Providing multiple litter trays in various locations in the house and trying different cat litter brands may help.